Ultra X England

 A warm hat

-Fabric to cover the nose and mouth
+Fabric to cover nose and mouth

-Spare warm top for middle and base layer
+Spare warm top for mid-layer and base-layer

 Whistle